Chart Color Schemes

 Mildura Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 The rate of private health cover is extremely low at approximately 46% of the total population (~1,763 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and asthma, impacting 8.4% and 8.3% of residents respectively.
-66.9% of residents declared themselves completely clear of medical ailments, compared to 65.1% across Rest of Vic..
-The area has 24.1% of residents aged 65 and over (919 people), higher than the 19.2% in Rest of Vic..
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.4% and 8.3% of residents respectively.
+66.9% of residents declare themselves completely clear of medical ailments, compared to 65.1% across Rest of Vic..
+As of 2021, 24.1% of residents are aged 65 and over (919 people), which is higher than the 19.2% in Rest of Vic..
+Health outcomes among seniors in Mildura Surrounds are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health